Ben Stiller Re-Tweeted A St. Patty’s Day Message And Everyone’s Irish Is Up

 Perhaps he could’ve done Ben Stiller a solid and tagged him in it.

-[Featured image by Astrid Stawiarz/Getty Images for Tribeca Film Festival.]
+[Featured Image by Astrid Stawiarz/Getty Images for Tribeca Film Festival.]